.

 'Black Belt' was being designed by Sega of America.
 The console would sport an IBM/Motorola PowerPC 603e CPU with 3Dfx Voodoo graphics chipset.
 As a result of the programming difficulties of the Sega Saturn, Sega of America also approached big time PC developer Microsoft to develop an easy to program operating system for the console (probably where Microsoft took an interest in the console market).
 Sega of Japan however began developing 'Dural' which would sport a Hitachi SH-4 CPU with PowerVR2 graphics chipset designed by old console rival NEC/Video Logic (maker of the TurboGrafx 16, Turbo Duo and PC-FX).
 Both designs were brought to the big shots at Sega and compared side by side.
 It was determined that the 'Dural' design would be used, but would incorporate elements of the 'Black Belt' design.
 As a result most of the members of the American design team quit the company.
 3Dfx then files a breach of contract lawsuit against Sega.

-Sega worked with Microsoft, Hitachi, NEC/Video Logic and Yamaha to produce this machine.
+Sega worked with Microsoft, Hitachi, NEC\Video Logic and Yamaha to produce this machine.
 It was announced to the public as the Sega Katana on September 7th 1997 and would be the first 128-bit console to enter the videogame market.
 Sega fueled the console's hype by spending $100 million to launch it.
-Due to the demand for units, the system now called Dreamcast was rescheduled a number of times.
-The Dreamcast was finally released in Japan on November 27, 1998.
+Due to the demand for units, the system now called Dreamcast was rescheduled a number of times and was finally released in Japan on November 27, 1998.

 By July 16, 1999, the Dreamcast was outselling the Nintendo 64 by a 3 to 1 ratio.
-Meanwhile in America, advertising for the Dreamcast was taking place and by August 1999 it had broken many sales records by grossing an estimated 98 million dollars.
+Meanwhile in America, advertising for the Dreamcast (their infamous 9.9.99 campaign as displayed to the right) was taking place and was released on September 9, 1999.
 Europe also saw a successful release on October 14, 1999.

 The Dreamcast was an impressive system boasting powerful specs, a simple to program Windows CE operating system and a built in modem for use in internet browsing and online game play.
 The year long wait from the Japanese release gave 3rd party developers ample time to bring a collection of software titles for the release.
 After some delays, SegaNet was finally introduced.
 SegaNet allowed Dreamcast users the ability to play games over the Internet.
 In January 2000, 30% of Japanese Dreamcast owners were online and by February 17 this had risen to almost 50%.
 In the US over 300,000 people were using DC's Internet and in Europe over 200,000 were reported.
 It would seem that Sega had finally corrected the mistakes that plagued them in the past.